sa2c/RSE-handbook/content/docs/regular_events/tech_chat.md

 # Tech Chat

-## Current Process

 - Ad-hoc schedule, historically Tuesdays 10-11am, conducted via Zoom
 - A member of the team will give a presentation discussing a topic pertinent to their research, current projects or technical skills they are interested in.
 - The most recent tech chat ‘series’ was ‘Getting to know us’, where members of the team gave presentations on their research interests
 - Currently internal to the team, largely informal

-## Proposed Changes

-- Consider resuming wider community tech chats

-- Find someone to be responsible

-- Defer for now